Research

 Rights and Justice

-Zoe Trodd is Professor of American Literature in the Department of American and Canadian Studies and founding co-Executive Director of the Centre for Research in Race and Rights.
+Zoe Trodd is Professor of American Literature in the Department of American and Canadian Studies and was a founding co-Executive Director of the Centre for Research in Race and Rights.
 Her focus is the history, literature and visual culture of protest movements, especially antislavery.

 World-class research at the University of Nottingham